mariannadesantis/PADMe/README.md

  Bensolve (http://www.bensolve.org/)

-The repositoty has the following Subdirectories
+The repository has the following subdirectories

     1) src : in this subdirectory you find the source code of PADMe.